wllmtrng/slack-mcp-server/docs/03-configuration-and-usage.md

 nano .env # Edit .env file with your tokens from step 1 of the setup guide docker-compose up -d
 ```

-#### Using DXT

-For [Claude Desktop](https://claude.ai/download) users, you can use the DXT extension to run the MCP server without needing to edit the `claude_desktop_config.json` file directly.
-Download the [latest version](https://github.com/korotovsky/slack-mcp-server/releases/latest/download/slack-mcp-server-darwin-amd64) of the DXT Extension from [releases](https://github.com/korotovsky/slack-mcp-server/releases) page.

-1. Open Claude Desktop and go to the `Settings` menu.
-2. Click on the `Extensions` tab.
-3. Drag and drop the downloaded .dxt file to install it and click "Install".
-4. Once installed, you may see the popup the error message, it is expected because the configuration is done either via `xoxc`/`xoxd` tokens or `xoxp` token, so you need to set the method of your choice.
-5. Click "Save" to apply the changes.
-6. Restart Claude Desktop to apply the changes.

 #### Console Arguments